 The whole of Sydney doesn’t follow the same pattern.

+The answer to when is a good time to buy property in Sydney lies in where you are buying.
 Sydney is a big place and not all suburbs and regions perform the same.
 For instance, in a falling market, you will see the outer suburbs record a sharp drop in their clearance rates while the Inner West and Eastern Suburbs can still perform strongly.
 A couple of weeks ago, the Sydney wide clearance rate was a respectable 75% while the city and east were a staggering 90%!

 Given this, it’s important that buyers understand what stage the property cycle is in.
 When a boom is over, prices outside the 10km radius of Sydney’s CBD tend to fall sharply and the best time to buy is after they have bottomed out.
 Of course, you won’t know that you have hit the bottom until prices start to rise again, so that is really the safest time to buy if you want to maximise capital growth.
 Just be sure to sell at the next peak!